EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 - [Official MS Blog - Start Building with Azure Cognitive Services for Free](https://azure.microsoft.com/en-us/blog/start-building-with-azure-cognitive-services-for-free/)

 <br/>

-# In this post we will:
-- &#128073;Configure an LLM with Azure OpenAI Studio
-- &#128073;Take your natural language processing capabilities to new heights
-- &#128073;Easily build and deploy an LLM that can understand the nuances of language like never before
-- &#128073;Leverage your LLM to write better KQL queries!

 # Step-by-Step:
 Log into your [Azure Portal](https://www.portal.azure.com) and search for **Azure Open AI** as illustrated below: